 To find which classrooms have a desktop visualizer installed, please use our Search Classrooms tool.

-A handful of rooms are equipped with a pan/tilt/zoom (PTZ) instructor camera.
+Most general-purpose rooms are equipped with a pan/tilt/zoom (PTZ) instructor camera.
 These cameras allow the front of the room to be captured on video and used in conferencing software such as Zoom, Teams, etc. or used to record a lecture in Canvas Studio or similar software.
 To control the camera, please use the "Camera" tab on the on-screen remote controls (shown below).
-Three presets ("Pre 1", "Pre 2", "Pre 3") are available to preset the camera shot for instructor wide shot, instructor close up, and the nearest whiteboard.
+Three presets ("Pre 1", "Pre 2", "Pre 3") are available to preset the camera shot for front-of-room wide shot, instructor close up, and the nearest whiteboard.

 To use the PTZ camera in conferencing software, please select "AV.io SDI Video" in the video source selection drop-down menu.